EatonWu/Sansio-MobileTouch-Repair-Service/README.md

 - Automatically triggers appropriate fixes based on detected errors
 - Supports different error types with customizable responses

+### test_archives.py

+test_archives.py contains automated tests that utilize the sample MobileTouch log archives found in the test_archives/ directory.
+These tests help ensure that the log parsing and repair tools work correctly with real-world data.
+You can run this script to validate changes to the log parsing or repair logic against a variety of known MobileTouch error scenarios.

 ## Testing

 For information about testing with MobileTouch test archives, please see the [TESTING.md](TESTING.md) file.